 OWE (Opportunistic Wireless Encryption) is an encryption method to enhance the security and privacy of users connecting to open (public) Wi-Fi networks.

-TIP: Tip: With KeeneticOS versions before 3.4.3, for better compatibility with roaming enabled, we recommend using the WPA2 network security protocol.
+TIP: Tip: With KeeneticOS versions before 3.4.3, we recommend using the WPA2 network security protocol for better compatibility with roaming enabled.
 Otherwise, in WPA2+WPA3 mode, devices may prefer WPA3 and thus lose seamless transitions.
 FT (Fast Transition) support in WPA3 mode is implemented in version 3.4.3 and higher.
+But please note that only few mobile devices (e.g. Apple devices) have full-fledged WPA3+FT support.

 WPA3-PSK and OWE configuration is available in the Keenetic web configurator in the 'Wireless Network' settings on the 'Home' page ('My networks and Wi-Fi' menu section).
 Locate the 'Network protection' drop-down and select the appropriate algorithm for your network.